 Understand the impacts of menopause

-Menopause affects millions of Australians, but research suggests there’s a notable lack of understanding about its symptoms, leading to women being underdiagnosed and impacting their ability to work.
+Menopause affects millions of Australians, but research suggests there’s a notable lack of understanding about its symptoms, leading to women (and some transgender and non-binary people) being underdiagnosed, impacting their lives and ability to work.

 We’ve partnered with our Insurer, AIA Australia, in conjunction with the Australasian Menopause Society, to help educate our members – of which approximately 70% are women – about the symptoms and potential impact on their personal and professional lives.